 This is part IV in the student voices.
 This writing discusses how we lack in environmental concerns and how it is harmful to our future.
 It was written by seventh grade students Marc and Ethan.
 We care about the earth because we live in it.
 We use everything in the environment. if we don’t protect … Continue reading Student Voices: The Cause & Effect of Climate Change

 Part III in the student voices piece.
 This piece was written by three seventh grade students, Keeley, Alissa, and Haylee.
 It discusses the importance of little steps we take to insure the protection of the environment.
 What we can do to help protect the environment by recycling.
-We can not litter all of the … Continue reading Student Voices: The Little Steps We Take
+We can not litter all of the time. … Continue reading Student Voices: The Little Steps We Take

 Part II of Student Voices.
 This short piece is a very creative and beautifully written letter by two very talented students.
 These students have written an imaginative piece where they envision a dark and uncertain future for humankind.
 Picture it: it is 2058, you barely survived the bombing of 2019.
 The tragic war was over … Continue reading Student Voices: A Vision of The Future